-The presence of KLP Kommunekreditt AS together with KLP in the market for public loans contributes to competition and so provides the public sector with access to longterm financing on favourable terms.
-Overall growth in recent years shows that the market position is solid.
+The presence of KLP Kommunekreditt AS together with KLP in the market for public loans contributes to competition and so provides the public sector with access to long-term financing on favourable terms.
+Overall growth in recent years shows that the market position is strong.

-High credit quality in the lending portfolio will help KLP Kommunekreditt AS to achieve favourable borrowing terms.
+High credit quality in the lending portfolios helps KLP Kommunekreditt AS to obtain the most favourable borrowing terms.
 Government regulation of banks and financial institutions means that a number of regulatory requirements for capital and liquidity have to be met.
-This requires constant earnings that make it possible to meet such requirements.
+This requires constant earnings to enable us to meet such requirements.

-The market for loans to the municipal sector is still growing and a large portion of the loans taken are financed in the securities market rather than in the financial institutions.
+The market for loans to the local government sector is still growing, and a large portion of the borrowing is financed from the securities market rather than financial institutions.
 KLP Kommunekreditt AS is well capitalised and has an advantage as a stable and long-term lender in a market characterised by low risk.
 General developments in the financial markets will determine the extent to which KLP Kommunekreditt AS can finance its lending activities on terms that provide sufficient profitability for further growth.

-Norwegian society is going through turbulent times with great macroeconomic uncertainty, and this will also affect the general conditions facing the public sector.
-Norwegian municipalities have developed a good and comprehensive range of services to the public.
-Increased life expectancy, demographics, income growth and climate risk give grounds to expect a significant need for investment in the public sector over the next few years.
-In the short term, increased costs resulting from higher inflation and interest rates could contribute to slightly lower lending growth than has been normal in recent years.
-Demand for loans for projects that contribute to climate adaptation is likely to continue to increase in the years ahead.
+Norwegian society is experiencing turbulent times with great macroeconomic uncertainty, and this will also affect the general conditions faced by the public sector.
+Norwegian municipalities have a good and extensive range of services to the public.
+Increased life expectancy, demographics, income growth and climate risk give grounds to expect a sustained high level of investment in the public sector over the next few years.
+In the short term, higher costs resulting from increased inflation and a higher interest rates could contribute to slightly weaker lending growth than has been normal in recent years.
+However, the municipalities in Norwegian Association of Local and Regional Authorities (KS) say in their annual budget survey that they expect to see high levels of investment and debt in 2024 too.

+Demand for loans for projects that contribute to climate adaptation is likely to increase further in the years ahead.

-The Board of Directors expects that there will also be a need for significant long-term and stable financing beyond what the securities market can offer to public-sector borrowers.
-KLP Banken's expertise in municipal financing, regardless of the size of its own balance sheet, can be used in its stewardship role for KLP.
-KLP Kommunekreditt AS and KLP as a whole will be a key player providing loans for public investment purposes.
+The Board of Directors expects that there will still be a need for significant long-term and stable financing beyond what the securities market can offer to public-sector borrowers.
+KLP Banken's expertise in local government financing, regardless of the size of its own balance sheet, can be used in its stewardship role for KLP.
+KLP Kommunekreditt AS and KLP as a whole aim to be a key player providing loans for public investments.

-Trondheim, 8 March 2023 The Board of Directors KLP Kommunekreditt AS
+Trondheim, 6 March 2024 The Board of Directors of KLP Kommunekreditt AS